 The Centers for Medicare & Medicare Services expects few claims to be approved for coverage in this category.

 (d) - Variable Factors That May Affect Blood Gas Values - In reviewing the arterial PO 2 levels and the arterial oxygen saturation percentages specified in subsections D.3.a, b, and c, the A/B MAC (B) medical staff must take into account variations in oxygen measurements that may result from such factors as the patient's age, the altitude level, or the patient's decreased oxygen carrying capacity.

 A patient meeting the requirements specified below may qualify for coverage of a portable oxygen system either (1) by itself, or, (2) to use in addition to a stationary oxygen system.
 A portable oxygen system is covered for a particular patient if:

 - The claim meets the requirements specified in subsections A-D, as appropriate; and

 - The medical documentation indicates that the patient is mobile in the home and would benefit from the use of a portable oxygen system in the home.
 Portable oxygen systems are not covered for patients who qualify for oxygen solely based on blood gas studies obtained during sleep.

-Respiratory therapists' services are not covered under the provisions for coverage of oxygen services under the Part B durable medical equipment benefit as outlined above.
+Respiratory therapists' services are not covered under the provisions for coverage of oxygen services under the Part B DME benefit as outlined above.
 This benefit provides for coveravge of home use of oxygen and oxygen equipment, but does not include a professional component in the delivery of such services.